Join us at the 2020 Educator Recruitment Fair

 Thinking About a Career in Teaching?

+The San Mateo County Office of Education is committed to strengthening this pipeline and ensuring that all schools in San Mateo County have access to highly qualified educators for the benefit of all students.
 The California Department of Education has a wonderful resource called TEACH California, which curates helpful information for both aspiring and established educators.
 The website provides guidance on whether teaching might be a good fit, as well as information on the steps to getting a California teaching credential.

 Classified School Employee Teacher Credentialing Program